devanshu-jotwani/devanshu-jotwani/README.md

 - 👋 Hi, I’m Devanshu Jotwani
-- 👀 I’m interested in Web Development, Software Developement, Databases
+- 👀 I’m interested in Web Development, Software Developement, Database Management
-- 🌱 I’m currently persuing Computer Engineering
+- 🌱 I’m a Computer Engineering
-- 💞️ I’m looking to collaborate on projects related to python, web-apps and many more
+- 💞️ I’m looking to collaborate on projects related to python, reactjs, nodejs and many more
 - 📫 Reach me out on LinkedIn (Devanshu Jotwani)

 <!---